 Joint Admission Medical Program

 Baylor University is a private school participant in JAMP, a program which provides services to support and encourage highly qualified, economically disadvantaged students pursuing a medical education.
-Students selected for JAMP will receive undergraduate and graduate scholarships as well as stipends for the two required summer medical school internships following the sophomore and junior academic years.
-JAMP also guarantees the admission of qualified students to a participating medical school.

 What must I do if I am accepted to JAMP?